Can You Drown When Snorkeling?

 Tropical locations, such as Hawaii are popular vacation spots for snorkelers.
 While the place might be beautiful, there have been a few reported cases of drowning during snorkeling.

 Of these, many of the tragedies have been attributed to full-face snorkel masks.
-While many new designs of snorkel tubes and masks are meant to keep water out, they can also unintentionally choke a snorkeler.
+While many new designs of snorkel tubes and masks (like the Ocean Reef Aria Full Face Snorkel Mask) are meant to keep water out, they can also unintentionally choke a snorkeler.

 It initially starts out as a slight amount of discomfort while breathing.
 If the mask is removed and the diver breathes in fresh air, they’ll be fine.
 If the feeling of discomfort continues, the snorkeler will start to suffocate and may be unable to breathe.